BaseMax/TravelPlannerGraphQLTS/README.md

 - `getUser`: Get user details by user ID or username.
 - `getTrip`: Get trip details by trip ID.
 - `getTripsByUser`: Get all trips associated with a specific user.
-- `searchPointsOfInterest`: Search for points of interest at a specific destination.
 - `getCollaborators`: Get a list of users who are collaborators on a specific trip.
-- `getSharedTrips`: Get all trips that have been shared with the currently logged-in user.
 - `getCollaboratorTrips`: Get all trips where the current user is a collaborator.
-- `getActivitiesByTrip`: Get all activities within a specific trip.
-- `getActivity`: Get activity details by activity ID.
-- `getPOIDetails`: Get details of a specific Point of Interest (POI).
 - `searchTrips`: Search for trips based on destination, date range, or other criteria.
-- `getRecommendedTrips`: Get a list of recommended trips based on the user's preferences or past trips.
-- `getUserNotifications`: Get notifications related to the user, such as trip updates, collaboration invitations, etc.
-- `getCollaboratorStatus`: Get the status (e.g., accepted, pending) of a collaborator on a specific trip.
 - `getPopularDestinations`: Get a list of popular destinations based on the number of trips created.
-- `getTripActivitiesByDate`: Get activities of a trip for a specific date or date range.
 - `getTripsByDateRange`: Get trips that fall within a specified date range.
-- `getUserStats`: Get statistics related to the user's trips, such as the number of trips, activities, etc.
 - `getTripsByDestination`: Get all trips with a specific destination.
 - `getTripsByDate`: Get all trips that occur on a particular date.
 - `getTripsByCollaborator`: Get all trips where a specific user is a collaborator.
-- `getTripsByTag`: Get all trips that are associated with a specific tag (e.g., "Adventure," "Beach Vacation," "Hiking").
-- `getActivitiesByDate`: Get all activities across all trips for a specific date.
-- `getUpcomingTrips`: Get all trips that are scheduled for the future.

 ### Mutations:

 - `signup`: Create a new user account with username, email, and password.
 - `login`: Log in the user and return a JWT token for authentication.
 - `createTrip`: Create a new trip with destination, dates, and other details.
-- `addActivity`: Add an activity to a trip's itinerary.
-- `removeActivity`: Remove an activity from a trip's itinerary.
-- `reorderActivity`: Reorder activities within a trip's itinerary.
-- `shareTrip`: Share a trip with another registered user.
-- `unshareTrip`: Remove a user from the list of collaborators on a trip.
 - `updateUser`: Update user details, such as name, email, or profile picture.
 - `updateTrip`: Update trip details, such as destination, dates, or other information.
-- `updateActivity`: Update activity details, such as activity name, description, or time.
-- `createPOI`: Add a new Point of Interest (POI) to the database.
-- `deletePOI`: Remove a Point of Interest (POI) from the database.
 - `addCollaborator`: Invite a user to collaborate on a trip by adding them to the list of collaborators.
 - `removeCollaborator`: Remove a collaborator from a trip.
 - `deleteUser`: Delete the user account along with all associated data (trips, activities, etc.).
 - `deleteTrip`: Delete a trip along with its itinerary and associated data.
-- `deleteActivity`: Delete an activity from the database.
-- `acceptCollaborationInvite`: Accept a collaboration invitation for a trip.
-- `declineCollaborationInvite`: Decline a collaboration invitation for a trip.
-- `markNotificationAsRead`: Mark a notification as read once the user has viewed it.
-- `createTag`: Add a new tag to the system to be associated with trips.
-- `addTagToTrip`: Associate a tag with a specific trip.
-- `removeTagFromTrip`: Remove a tag association from a trip.
 - `addCollaboratorNote`: Allow collaborators to add notes or comments to a specific trip.
 - `editCollaboratorNote`: Allow collaborators to edit their notes or comments on a trip.
 - `deleteCollaboratorNote`: Allow collaborators to delete their notes or comments on a trip.